Graphically Structured Diffusion Models: Method

+Our architecture in \cref{fig:attention_circuit} runs a self-attention mechanism over a set of embeddings, each of which corresponds to a graphical model node.
+To add structural information, we use the graphical model's edges to construct attention masks $\mM$ for the self-attention layers.
+Precisely, we allow variable $i$ to attend to variable $j$ if there is an edge between node $i$ and node $j$, and irrespective of the direction of the edge.
+If the graphical model contains factors, we additionally allow attention between any node pairs $(i,j)$ which connect to the same factor.
+These heuristics typically keep the graph sparse while, importantly, ensuring that given enough attention layers all output nodes can depend on all input nodes.
+We show in \cref{app:faithfulness} that this is necessary to faithfully capture the dependencies in $q(\rvx|\rvy)$.

-To reduce our memory usage and computation compared to a dense matrix multiplication of the masked matrix we provide an efficient sparse attention implementation as described in \Cref{app:sparse_attention}.
-The computational cost of our approximate algorithms is $\gO(nmL)$ for $L$ attention layers, where $n$ is the number of dimensions and $m$ is the number of entries in the densest row of $\mM$.
+To reduce our memory usage and computation compared to a dense matrix multiplication of the masked matrix we provide an efficient sparse attention implementation as described in \Cref{app:sparse_attention} and the released code.
+Its computational cost is $\gO(nm)$, where $n$ is the number of dimensions and $m$ is the number of entries in the densest row of $\mM$.
+We show in \cref{ap:complexities} that, even after accounting for cost of the modeling of additional intermediate variables as described later, the sparse attention mechanism gives GSDM a reduction in computational complexity of $\mathcal{O}(n)$ relative to a naive baseline in three of our four experiments.